 This is a question that our inspection teams are regularly asked – and in fact it is one of the most important factors in ensuring the safety of staff and contractors working at height on or in your building.

 Inspections of fall protection or prevention equipment, such as safety lines, eyebolts, access headers, guardrail, walkways and mobile man anchors is vital.
 The maximum inspection and or testing period for these fixed assets is usually 12 monthly, although a six monthly interim inspection and or test is normally recommended for fall arrest equipment.

 Here we look at some of the reasons why fixed work at height equipment on buildings needs to be inspected.

-In conclusion, we can see that there are strong reasons why more companies are outsourcing their Working at Height requirements.
-Although the responsibility for ensuring the safety of employees ultimately remains with building owners and managers, the fact that they utilise the services of a specialist partner demonstrates that they place safety above all else.
+In conclusion, although the responsibility for ensuring the safety of employees ultimately remains with building owners and managers, the fact that they utilise the services of a specialist partner demonstrates that they place safety above all else.

-If you would like more information about our inspection services for working at height, or would like to buy any fall protection equipment call 0203 819 7199 or contact us here .31st August 2016 1:51 pm
+If you would like more information about our inspection services for working at height, or would like to buy any fall protection equipment call 0203 819 7199 or contact us here.